kb787/kb787/README.md

 ### Introduction
-An enthusiastic software developer having hands on experience in various domains like Full Stack Development, Android App Development, Cloud, Machine Learning.
+An enthusiastic software developer having hands on experience in various domains like Full Stack Development, Mobile App Development, Cloud, Machine Learning.
 I look to implement my technical knowledge for creating a robust and a problem solving product